liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-getting-started-with-jsf-applications.markdown

 `src/main/webapp/WEB-INF` folder.
 This folder holds CSS/JS/XHTML resources that shouldn't be accessed directly by the browser.
 For the Hello User JSF application, create a `css` folder with a `main.css` file inside.
-In the `main.css` file, add the following logic:
+In the `main.css` file, add the following style:

     .com.liferay.hello.user.jsf.portlet {
         font-weight: bold;
     }

-This file gives your JSF portlet bold font.
+This file gives your JSF portlet a bold font.

 Now that your resources are defined, it's time to begin developing the Hello User application's behavior and UI.